sassoftware/saspy/saspy/doc/source/configuration.rst

 There are a number of vulnerabilities in log4j and Apache provided new releases of log4j to address these.
 At the time of this writing (SASPy V3.7.8), 2.16.0 was the current newest release that fixed these, and 2.12.2 was added to address them in a version that still supports Java 7.
+But the current versions are now 2.17.1 and 2.12.4.

-SASPy still provides support for Java 7 so both 2.12.2 and 2.16.0 are included in the SASPy deployment.
-SASPy configures the classpath by default and uses the 2.12.2 jars to maintain compatibility with Java 7.
-There is a new configuration definition key, 'log4j', that can be used to cause SASPy to use the 2.16.0 version instead.
+SASPy still provides support for Java 7 so both
+2.12.4 and 2.17.1 are included in the SASPy deployment.
+SASPy configures the classpath by default and uses the 2.12.4 jars to maintain compatibility with Java 7.
+There is a new configuration definition key, 'log4j', that can be used to cause SASPy to use the 2.17.1 version instead.
 If there is another version you want to use, it can be done by providing the 'classpath' key to override the classpath SASPy would generate, specifying whichever log4j jar file you want to use (you have to provide the files themselves).
 Note that if doing this, you should use the same classpath as SASPy generates, just replacing the log4j jar files with the ones you